Course Duration: 3 - 3.5 hours

 Course Description

 Construction sites are dangerous places for numerous reasons.
-There are many portable electric tools, oxy-acetylene cylinders, combustible materials and numerous other types of equipment that generate heat.
+There are many portable electric tools, oxy-acetylene cylinders, combustible materials and other types of equipment that generate heat.
 The fire risks associated with construction sites pose a significantly higher risk than normal office premises.

 This course complies with the Regulatory Reform (Fire Safety) Order 2005